-Let’s face it: Most women don’t have time to wash and blow-dry their hair every day.
-And for lots of us, there are weeks when a couple days go by before fitting doing our hair into an overbooked schedule is possible.
-But “dirty” hair days need not be bad hair days, if you’ve got these simple tricks up your sleeve.
-They take just minutes and these hairstyles for “unwashed hair” can make the difference between feeling good about how you look, and feeling fabulous.
+Most women don’t have time to wash and blow-dry their hair every day.
+And for lots of us, there are weeks when a couple days go by before fitting an appointment at a salon is possible.

 1. Polish Your Ponytail

-If you’ve got long hair, ponytails are likely one of your go-to “dirty” hairstyles to get out the door without a bedhead.
-With these few additional steps, you’ll go from simply pulled-back to totally put-together.
-Start by brushing hair then spritzing with a protective heat styling spray, which not only prevents damage, but also gives hair a glossy sheen.
+If you’ve got long hair, ponytails are likely one of your go-to hairstyles when you have to get out the door.
+Use this new take on the ponytail and start by brushing hair then spritzing with a heat-protectant styling spray, which not only prevents damage but also gives hair a glossy sheen.

 2. Make it a Beach Day

 One of the more popular hairstyles for “dirty” hair, loose waves give long locks the va-va-voom volume that’s a regular look on the red carpet.